Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 The `xs_file_constructor` function implements the host constructor.
 The constructor instantiates an instance of the `File` object prototype, opens the requested file, and stores the associated `xsFileRecord`, containing the stdio `FILE` pointer, as host data.

 Note that the implementation of a constructor created by calling `xsNewHostConstructor` is slightly different from one created using the `@` syntax.
 Specifically, the constructor created by `xsNewHostConstructor` must create the instance whereas XS creates the instance for constructors declared with the `@` syntax.
-Here the constructor uses `xsNewHostInstance` to create the instance and assign it to the the return value `xsResult`.
+Here the constructor uses `xsNewHostInstance` to create the instance and assign it to the return value `xsResult`.
 The prototype passed to `xsNewHostInstance` is taken from the prototype of the constructor, accessed through `xsTarget`.
 The `xsTarget` value is the XS in C equivalent to the [`new.target`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new.target) pseudo-property in JavaScript.

 ```c
 typedef struct {